kirkch/JUnitMosaic/README.md

 ## Micro Benchmarks

-When a method is annotated with @Benchmark, Hammer will ensure that this is the only method to be run at that time and will time it over many runs; throwing away the initial runs to warm up the optimisers and running the Garbage Collector between each run.
+When a method is annotated with @Benchmark, JUnitPro will ensure that this is the only method to be run at that time and will time it over many runs; throwing away the initial runs to warm up the optimisers and running the Garbage Collector between each run.
 The results of each run can then be stored over time and